ionux/php-asn1-library/README.md

-php-asn1-library
+PHP ASN.1 Encode/decode Utility Library
 ================
-(c)2014-2016, Rich Morgan <rich@richmorgan.me>
+(c) 2014-2016, Rich Morgan <rich@richmorgan.me>

 This project aims to provide a complete PHP library for the encoding and decoding of ASN.1 DER encoded data.
 The OID class provides for the identification of ASN.1 object identifiers.
+See: https://en.wikipedia.org/wiki/Abstract_Syntax_Notation_One

 Installation
 ============